matt2778/Van_Andel_Institute_Coding_Challenge/README.md

 ## Required Files

-The two files coding_challenge_final_additional_INFO_part.vcf and Allele_consequence_severity_rank.csv are required for full function of the script.
+The two files coding_challenge_final_additional_INFO_part.vcf and Allele_consequence_severity_rank.csv are required for full function of the script.  **Both files must be copied to the working directory**

 The file coding_challenge_final_additional_INFO_part.vcf includes vcf INFOlines to update the output vcf file.